-- 1. Employment/Day Program service providers must ensure that their employees receive training, at a minimum, in the following: - a.
-The DDD County Guidelines as related to or modified for serving people with community protection issues; - b.
-Functional Assessment (FA) and Positive Behavior Support (PBS); - c.
-Orientation specific to community protection behavior issues and the needs of CPP participants (such as the DDD Community Protection Orientation Video and Training Manual) covering the following topics: - i.
-Supervision; - ii.
-Staff and/or victim grooming and manipulation techniques; - iii.
-Triangle relationships (e.g., participant/therapist/provider); - iv.
-Emotional responses of staff;
+Employment/Day Program service providers must ensure that staff receive training, at a minimum, in the following:

+- 1. The DDD County Guidelines as related to or modified for serving people with community protection issues; - 2.
+Positive Behavior Support (PBS) and Functional Assessment (FA); - 3.
+Orientation specific to community protection behavior issues and needs of CPP participants (such as the DDD Community Protection Orientation Video and Training Manual) covering the following topics: - a.
+Supervision; - b.
+Staff and/or victim grooming and manipulation techniques; - c.
+Triangle relationships (e.g., participant/therapist/provider); - d.
+Emotional responses of staff; - e.
+Offense patterns; - f.
+Awareness of power and control over individuals in a subordinate role; - g.
+Ways to develop mutually respectful and trusting relationships while guarding against potentially manipulative behaviors of some CPP participants;

-- v.
-Offense patterns; - vi.
-Awareness of power and control over individuals in a subordinate role; - vii.
-Ways to develop mutually respectful and trusting relationships while guarding against potentially manipulative behaviors of some CPP participants; - viii.
-Expectations for collaboration and cooperation with therapists which may include treatment team meetings and having joint training with therapists; - ix.
-Coordination and communication protocols with case resource managers, families/legal representatives, residential providers, schools, employers, and other community supports; - x.
-Security procedures for the safety of CPP participants, staff, and the community; - xi.
-Procedures regarding maintenance of confidentiality and appropriate disclosure of personal information; - xii.
-Legal issues relating to CPP participants; and - xiii.
-Incident reporting procedures. - 2.
+- h.
+Expectations for collaboration and cooperation with therapists which may include treatment team meetings and having joint training with therapists; - Coordination and communication protocols with case resource managers, families/legal representatives, residential providers, schools, employers, and other community supports; - j.
+Security procedures for the safety of CPP participants, staff, and the community; - k.
+Procedures regarding maintenance of confidentiality and appropriate disclosure of personal information; - 1.
+Legal issues relating to CPP participants; and - m.
+Incident reporting procedures.

 Staff working with CPP participants must receive community protection specific training within ninety (90) calendar days.